-It is the thing that gives the Dizi its unique bright and clear tone, to make it sound like no other flutes.
+It is the thing that gives the Dizi its unique bright and clear tone, to make it sound distinct from other flutes.

 However, pasting the Dimo on the Dizi is not as straightforward as just cutting it and sticking it on the hole.

-If it is pasted too tight, the tone that comes out will be dull.
+If it is pasted too tightly, the tone that comes out will be dull.

 Things that you need:

 *Paper glue or garlic can be used temporarily as last resort if Erjiao is unavailable.